Georgian Bay Islands National Park; A Guide to Exploring Beausoleil Island

 Book Early

-As accommodation and transportation to the island are limited, we recommend booking both accommodation and transportation as soon as the Parks Canada booking system opens to avoid disappointment.
+As accommodation and transportation to the island are limited, we recommend booking both as soon as the Parks Canada booking system opens to avoid disappointment.
 Roofed accommodation is especially popular, so be sure to plan your trip well in advance.

 Visitor Centre Facilities